Are you worried about your own or someone else’s substance use or destructive behavior patterns?

 I am also experienced in the impact that addiction dynamics have upon couples and families.
 It is common to feel more strain within a relationship when one or both people stop participating in their addiction.
 Most people don’t realize that this upsets the delicate, if uncomfortable, balance that allowed the family to survive when the addiction was active.
 I help individuals, couples and families transition into healthier patterns and heal the wreckage of the past when needed.
 I know that recovery is possible and can happen for you or your family member.
 However, it is important to remember that recovery from addiction is not a one time event but rather a practice that must be nurtured with regular effort and attention.

-As a licensed Marriage and Family Specialist and a Registered Addiction Specialist, I have been helping people assess and manage their relationships with potentially addictive substances and behaviors for over 12 years.
+As a Licensed Marriage and Family Therapist who also has extensive training and knowledge about addition, I have been helping people assess and manage their relationships with potentially addictive substances and behaviors for over 17 years.
 I have also been helping family members reclaim their own lives and determine how to maintain connection with an addicted family member in a way that does not enable their loved one or harm themselves.
-I am passionate about this work and find great joy in watching my clients learn to manage their addiction or , when appropriate, find a balance that includes substances in their lives without damaging consequences or their growth being halted.
+I am passionate about this work and find great joy in watching my clients learn to manage their addiction or, when appropriate, find a balance that includes substances in their lives without damaging consequences or their growth being halted.